AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "You two are perfect for each other."

-"Tell him that."
-I growled.
+"Tell him that," I growled.

 "I have, actually.
 He refuses to read your texts.
 I will admit that is one damn cute kid you got there."